PeterVH/usbasp/Readme.txt

 USE PRECOMPILED VERSION

 Firmware:
-Flash "bin/firmware/usbasp.atmega88.xxxx-xx-xx.hex" or
-"bin/firmware/usbasp.atmega8.xxxx-xx-xx.hex" to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
+Existing pre-built hex images can be found in bin/firmware Flash with a working ISP programmer and s/w tool like avrdude or uisp etc...
+See the makefile in the firmware directory for instructions on how to flash existing images using make. type "make" or "make help".
 Set jumper J2 to activate USBasp firmware update function.
-You have to change the fuse bits for external crystal (see "make fuses").
+You have to make sure to set the fuse bits for external crystal (see "make fuses").
-# TARGET=atmega8    HFUSE=0xc9  LFUSE=0xef
-# TARGET=atmega48   HFUSE=0xdd  LFUSE=0xff
-# TARGET=atmega88   HFUSE=0xdd  LFUSE=0xff

 Windows:
 Start Windows and connect USBasp to the system.
 When Windows asks for a